USFWS/secas/docs/StoryMap.md

 the JPG file further before adding to the repository; this will reduce the file size by 10-15%.

+The banner photo can be a JPG or PNG file, but it must be named `banner.jpg` or `banner.png`.
+However, you will most likely want to use a JPG.

 ### Project boundary (OPTIONAL)

 This file can be omitted if using `boundary_ids` to refer to one or more features